babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

 python3 parser.py keymap.json keymap.c
 ```

-The rest of the document explains how the whole thing works, if you want just want to dive in, take a look at my JSON files and read the "Supported keycodes" subsection.
+The rest of the document explains how the whole thing works, if you want just want to dive in, take a look at JSON files in my butterstick or georgi keymaps and read the "Supported keycodes" subsection.

 ## Features Overview